yasirKhaan/yasirKhaan/README.md

 Computer Vision **||**
 Neural Networks

-Contact Me
-You can reach out to me on LinkedIn to connect or discuss any projects you have in mind.

 Let's Connect!
 I'm always looking to connect with other professionals in my field.
 If you'd like to connect, please don't hesitate to send me a message or connect with me on the email address and accounts I provided below.